Tin Can Luminaries

 • Spray paint in red, white, and blue

-1. Begin the tin can luminaries by filling the cans with some sand.
+1. Begin by filling the cans with some sand.
 This is a tip from one of our readers.
 Placing sand in the cans first stops any swelling of the can that may occur when the water is frozen.
 Then, fill the can up to the top with water.
 Place them in the freezer until the water is frozen solid.
 This will allow you to hammer a nail into the side of the can without the can denting.

 2. Next, think about some designs you want to punch into the sides of the can.
 I chose to punch the letters USA, a star, and some fireworks.
 If you would like to use my template for the USA and star, click here.
 A new window will open (Adobe Reader is required) with a page for you to print.
 Cut out your templates, place on the can, and trace around them with a permanent marker (or draw freehand).